Waves of Global Change:

 More About Waves of Global Change

-From the Big Bang to the present, this holistic “big picture” of world history traces overarching development of humanity through five major turning points, or waves: Communal, Agricultural, Urban, Modern, and Global.
-Each wave is holistic in nature, characterized by distinctive cultural patterns—called currents—that reinforce one another.
+From the Big Bang to the present, this holistic “big picture” to world history frames the overarching development of humanity through five major turning points, or waves: Communal, Agricultural, Urban, Modern, and Global.
+Each wave is holistic in nature, shaped by distinctive cultural patterns—called currents—that reinforce one another.
 Across all waves, the same five currents of human activity recur: ecosystem, techno-economic, social, political, and cultural.

 Praise for Waves of Global Change